kbengine/kbengine/kbe/src/lib/python/Doc/library/email.encoders.rst

 exactly one argument, the message object to encode.
 They usually extract the payload, encode it, and reset the payload to this newly encoded value.
 They should also set the :mailheader:`Content-Transfer-Encoding` header as appropriate.

+Note that these functions are not meaningful for a multipart message.
+They must be applied to individual subparts instead, and will raise a :exc:`TypeError` if passed a message whose type is multipart.

 Here are the encoding functions provided: